jkufro/public_ip_watcher/README.md

 This program checks for when your public ip address changes, and uses gmail to notify any number of people with useful information.
 This program works best when setup with a [cron job](https://en.wikipedia.org/wiki/Cron).

-You can force an email to be sent by using the `-f` or `--force` options.
+You can force an email to be sent regardless of if the ip has changed by using the `-f` or `--force` options.

 `./ip_watcher.py --force`